-There’s a silver lining if you happen to have a completely busted March Madness bracket already (or if you just don’t care at all about the basketballs), you can make these Sticky Chicken Wings with an addictive Chili Garlic Sauce and they won’t judge you.
+There’s a silver lining if you happen to be watching a major sporting event this weekend but have no team to root for.
+You can make these Sticky Chicken Wings with an addictive Chili Garlic Sauce and you will be very happy.

-These wings won’t ask why you picked Iowa St. to win over UAB.
+These wings won’t ask why you root for one team or the other.
 They won’t question why you decided to double down on pajama time this morning instead of going for that jog.

-These sticky chicken wings know that there are games to watch this weekend and all they want to do is help.
+These sticky chicken wings know that there is an excrutiatingly long football game to watch this weekend and all they want to do is help.

 I’ve made a fair amount of chicken wings over the years and all of them have different purposes.
 My low and slow wings are a great entry level wing as they are almost impossible to mess up and require just a few ingredients.
 I’ve even tried homemade boneless wings which are a fair amount of work, but pretty delicious!

 These wings have a few more ingredients but are just as easy to make as the low and slow wings.